This is bigger than borders

 When courts stall, repression wins.
 But if we act together, we can push this case forward.
 If you care about our shared future, now is the time to act.

-One signature won’t change the world.
+One post on social media won’t change the world.
 But thousands of us, together, can.
-Add your name and demand that the Court act now.
+Share this link and demand that the Court act now.

 Vladimir Slivyak, environmental activist, co-chairman for Ecodefense, Right Livelihood Laureate